zSorour/Examatic/terraform-cloud-ec2-demo/README.md

 Notes:
 1. The addition of _remote-state.tf_ file for the remote block
 2. A .terraformrc file is created at ~/.terraformrc that contains
+3. AWS credentials are specified in Terraform Cloud website using environment variables.

 Useful resources and references: https://www.youtube.com/watch?v=ZGl8wlxlcIU